Saptarshi1997/Whatsapp-Clone-Using-Django/README.md

 # Step-7: Run the ASGI server
 Use the command: python manage.py runserver

---> Please check the server which is running in console is ASGI/CHANNEL or not --> The project will not be executed if the server is Development server
+--> Please check the server which is running in console is ASGI/CHANNEL or not

+--> Please use the same versions which is listed in requirements.txt to get ASGI server

+--> The project will not be executed if the server is Development server

 --> Go to any browser and search for: http://localhost:8000